opentofu/opentofu/docs/static-evaluation.md

 }
 ```

-All modules referenced by a parent module are downloaded and added to the config graph without any understanding of inter dependencies.
+All modules referenced by a parent module are downloaded and added to the config graph without any understanding of inter-dependencies.
 To implement this, we would need to rewrite the config builder to be aware of the state evaluator and increase the complexity of that component.

 I am not sure the engineering effort here is warranted, but it should at least be investigated